Friends of the wildlife park explore new animal worlds in Leipzig and Dresden!

 Am Tag der Deutschen Einheit reisten 45 Freunde des Wildparks Schweinfurt nach Leipzig und Dresden, um Zoos zu besuchen und Verbindungen zu stärken.

-The weather played along so that the participants could enjoy the various themed landscapes of the zoo to the fullest.
-Ursula and Lukas, two members of the tour group, reported innovations in the zoo, which is currently in an exciting development phase.
-A modernized terrarium and the new theme area "Tierra del Fuego" are planned, which should offer both sea lions and penguins a new home.
-The"Zoo of the future"Concept will be fully implemented by the anniversary year 2028.
+The weather cooperated so that the participants were able to fully enjoy the zoo's various themed landscapes.
+Ursula and Lukas, two members of the tour group, reported on innovations at the zoo, which is currently in an exciting development phase.
+A modernized terrarium and the new “Tierra del Fuego” themed area are planned, which will provide a new home for both sea lions and penguins.
+The“Zoo of the Future”The concept will be fully implemented by the anniversary year of 2028.

 From Leipzig to Dresden